-It is said that his ancestor Jihu Hulong Rongbu once served as the minister of a certain dynasty in the mainland of China.
-In order to commemorate the glory of the ancestor, “Nangqian” was used as the name of the tribe, and then to name the place where they moved in.
+It is said that his ancestor Jihu Hulong Rongbu once served as minister of a certain dynasty in mainland of China.
+In order to commemorate glory of ancestor, “Nangqian” was used as name of this tribe, and then to name place where they moved in.

-It borders Tibet Autonomous Region to the southeast and southwest.
+It borders Tibet Autonomous Region to southeast and southwest.
 It covers an area of 12,741 square kilometers and has a population of 60,000 in 2001, of which 99% are Tibetans.
-The county seat is in Xiangda Town.
+County seat is Xiangda Town.

-Best time to travel from May to October
+Best time to travel From May to October

 Most popular sites

 Surmang Monastery is also called “Zurmang monastery“.
-It is ancestral monastery of Surmang Kagyu lineage of the Karma Kagyu branch.
-It was founded in 1423 by the disciple of the 5th Karmapa, who was also recognized by the Karmapa as the incarnation of Master Tilopada.
-The current Surmang Kawang Rinpoche is the twelfth reincarnation of Tsongmaxie
+It is ancestral monastery of Surmang Kagyu lineage of Karma Kagyu branch.
+It was founded in 1423 AD by disciple of 5th Karmapa, who was also recognized by Karmapa as incarnation of Master Tilopada.
+Current Surmang Kawang Rinpoche is 12th reincarnation of Tsongmaxie

 Nangqian County Geography and climate